 If you’d like to burn more calories while walking and get more steps, one great method is to walk a bit faster.
 It seems easy, but if it was that simple everyone would walk at an extremely brisk pace all of the time.
 Perfecting your fast walking form helps you walk faster for a longer time and decreases your risk of injury – all while you’re getting more steps!

 There are many benefits to increasing your walking speed.
 You can gain more steps and reach your daily step goal in a shorter period of time – or you can get more steps in the time you currently walk.
 You’ll also burn more calories and gain strength.
 A 150-pound walker going at 3.5 mph burns 149 calories in 30 minutes.
 By increasing their speed to 4.5 mph, that walker would burn 186 calories in the same amount of time (a 25% increase!).
 As we can see, speed is a major factor in your calorie burn.
 If you’re looking to burn off some stubborn fat, every calorie contributes!

 Additionally, increasing your speed to a brisk walking pace means your heart has to pump faster and your lungs work harder, giving you more cardio benefits than a slower walking pace.
-However, it’s important to remember that increased speed can add more strain to your body.
+However, it’s important to remember that increased speed can increase the strain on your body and joints.
 This makes proper form more important than ever.

 If you’ve been trying to increase your speed, but can’t seem to get in the right rhythm, your form may be to blame.
 Let’s be honest – most of us CAN walk (or jog) a bit faster if we really need to.
 But we may find it hard to maintain that speed for a whole walk or may feel consistently sore after.
 That’s where form comes in!